Diagnose the Lawn Problem

 If you're installing sprigs or plugs, it's just a matter of digging little holes and plopping the plants in place.
 Cut a small trench for sprigging and using a transplanter tool for plugs.
 You can usually buy this little tool from the same place you purchased the plugs.

-This is an optional step, but it's pretty easy and usually worth the effort.
+This is an optional step, but it's pretty easy and usually worth the effort when you repair a lawn.
 Apply a pre-emergence herbicide containing siduron.
 This product will prevent crabgrass seeds from sprouting, yet allow lawn grass seed to grow.
 Note: If you renovate in fall, this isn't necessary, because crabgrass is mainly a problem in spring.

 When the grass shoots are about an inch tall, apply a starter fertilizer to encourage growth.
 The same goes for sprigs and plugs: After you see a couple of new shoots, apply fertilizer.
 But be sure to wait until there's growth -- you can burn roots if you fertilize too early.